Open and Concealed Gun Carry Laws in Arkansas

 - you are on your own property

-- you are a law enforcement officer, correctional officer, or member of the armed forces acting in the course and scope of your official duties
+- you are a law enforcement officer, correctional officer, former law enforcement officer (with valid authorization), or member of the armed forces acting in the course and scope of your official duties

 - you are assisting a law enforcement officer, correctional officer, or member of the armed forces acting in the course and scope of official duties, according to the direction or request of the law enforcement officer, correctional officer, or member of the armed forces

-- you are a licensed security guard acting in the course and scope of your official duties, or
+- you are a licensed security guard acting in the course and scope of your official duties

-- you are driving to or from a hunting area for the purpose of hunting game with a handgun.
+- you are driving to or from a hunting area for the purpose of hunting game with a handgun, or

 (Arkansas Statutes § 5-73-120.)